Safari Keeps Crashing on iPad? Solved!

 Way 4: Force Restart iPad

-For iPad with Face ID: You should quickly press and release the Volume Up button, and then the Volume Down button.
+You should quickly press and release the Volume Up button, and then the Volume Down button.
 Next, press and hold the Power button until the Apple logo occurs.
 Last, wait for the iPad to restart by itself.

-For iPad with Home button: Press and hold the Power and the Home buttons together until the Apple logo appears.
+Press and hold the Power and the Home buttons together until the Apple logo appears.

 Way 6: Disable Safari Suggestions

-Turning off the Safari Suggestions is also feasible.
-If you want to take this measure, just go to Settings > Safari > Safari Suggestions.
+- Step 2.
 Turn off the toggle beside the options to turn it grey.
-After completion, this should fix the iPad Safari keeps crashing issue.
+After done, this should fix the iPad Safari keeps crashing issue.

 Way 7: Turn off Safari JavaScript